-FAAM BAe146 research aircraft and the Boundary Layer Measurements field site at Cardington.
-These are combined with satellite and other remote sensing or ground monitoring observations to challenge our understanding of aerosols and validate aerosol modelling capabilities.
-Much of our research is focused on major international experiments aimed at characterizing dominant aerosol species, such as mineral dust, biomass burning and aerosol mixtures associated with anthropogenic pollution.
-These measurement campaigns are often joint ventures with UK academic groups funded via
+Much of our research is focused on major international experiments aimed at characterizing dominant aerosol species such as mineral dust, biomass burning and aerosol mixtures associated with anthropogenic pollution.
+These measurement campaigns are often joint ventures with the UK and international academic groups.

 - To measure the physical and optical properties of atmospheric aerosols.